michaelxliao/csc362-proj-Fall23-ambiguous-declaration/Tables_and_Fields_and_PKs/Tables.md

-This is the start of the design tables
+This is the start of the design tables.
+We can merge this with the other one if we think we should.